-Additionally, the 2013 General Assembly provided a Nongeneral Fund (NGF) appropriation of \$300,000 FY 2014 to support the school efficiency reviews program coordinated by the Department of Planning and Budget.
+A Nongeneral Fund (NGF) appropriation of \$300,000 has been provided in each year of the 2014-2016 biennium to support the school efficiency reviews program coordinated by the Department of Planning and Budget.
 Each participating school division shall pay 100 percent of the cost of the review to the Department of Planning and Budget.
 General fund appropriations shall not be used to support these school efficiency reviews.
-The NGF appropriation is provided for use by the Department of Planning and Budget to facilitate the collection of payments from school divisions.
+The nongeneral funds paid by the school division are used solely to pay for the costs of the review.